Noise Archives | Campbell Associates

 Figure 2

-However at a distance of half a meter from the gun with heavier shot the sound level meter did see overloads with measured levels over 150dBc peak.
+However, at a distance of 0.5 metres from the gun, particularly when using heavier shot, the sound level meter still experienced overloads, with measured levels exceeding 150dBc peak.

 1. Using a quarter inch microphone